Shirley Barna - Super Girl Facilitator Trainer

 Kristina Beres - Treasurer

-Kristina Beres is our numbers expert!
-She has 15 years in the financial services industry, is a member of FINRA, and Vice President Client Advisor at J.P.
+Kristina Beres has 15 years in the financial services industry and is Vice President Client Advisor at J.P.
 Morgan Chase Bank N.A.
 We do keep her pretty busy with Severson Sisters, but this Super Girl still finds time to further her education!
 She is in her graduate program at University of Phoenix.
 She’s also a former kids Martial Arts instructor and Dog Lover!
 Send Kristina a note if you’re interested in donating to our mission.

 Nicole brings 14 years of business-to-business sales to our crew.
 Her professional goal year in and year out is to continue to love her job and always grow within her company.
 With a marketing degree from ASU and a MBA from University of Phoenix, Nicole believes in life long learning.
 Originally from Oregon, she loves to travel, especially to beach destinations.
 Above all, Nicole enjoys spending time in San Diego with her best friend and goddaughter.